progressivis/progressivis/doc/notebooks.md

 ![](viz_images/group_by.png)

 Given that tables can contain multi-dimensional values (in particular, the datetime type is represented as a vector with 6 elements: year, month, day, hour, minute, second), this `CW` introduces the notion of sub-columns, enabling rows to be grouped according to a subset of positions (6 sub-columns, in a datetime column).
-For example, indexes corresponding to the same day can be grouped together in a datetime column by selecting the first 3 sub-columns: year, month, day:
+For example, indexes corresponding to the same day can be grouped together in a datetime column by selecting the first 3 sub-columns: year, month, day.

 ![](viz_images/group_by_datetime.png)